-Surge Congratulates, Sun Metals Corp., on a successful drill program near Surge's Mineral Mountain Claims in North Central BC
+Surge Congratulates, Sun Metals Corp., on a Successful Drill Program Near Surge's Mineral Mountain Claims in North Central BC

 B.C.
 Minfile assessment report data indicates that most of the area covered by the Omineca Group claim blocks were at one time or another covered by staking during surges of exploration in B.C. dating from the 1940's to present day.
 Largely the claims appear to have been minimally explored with little follow-up.
 However, some work was recorded on several claims with results for stream sediment sampling showing anomalous to highly anomalous results for gold in a few areas.
 These areas were recommended for detailed follow-up, however due to a previous commodity price downturn no further work was recorded.

-Prominent among early discoveries in the Omineca region were the nearby Lustdust/Stardust property (Sun Metals Corp.
-TSXV: SUNM) covering a large, coherent integrated porphyry-skarn-manto, epithermal system; the Kwanika property (Serengeti Resources Inc./POSCO Daewoo TSXV: SIR) a promising advanced stage copper-gold project; the Lorraine property (Teck Resources and Sun Metals) host to a significant copper-gold NI 43-101 compliant resource.
+Prominent among early discoveries in the Omineca region were the nearby Lustdust/Stardust property (Sun Metals Corp.) covering a large, coherent integrated porphyry-skarn-manto, epithermal system; the Kwanika property (Serengeti Resources Inc./POSCO Daewoo) a promising advanced stage copper-gold project; the Lorraine property (Teck Resources and Sun Metals) host to a significant copper-gold NI 43-101 compliant resource.
 The Surge tenures are located between the Kemess North project being developed by Centerra Gold's subsidiary Aurico Metals and Centerra Gold's operation Mt Milligan mine.

 About Surge Exploration Inc.